 Our proportion formula is: document length * document topic distribution / sum of all document lengths.
 This formula for estimating topic proportion is used across the topic model visualizations, including when subsetting the archive and for the topic proportions over time plots, both of which are described below.

-For multidimensional scaling, we calculated the Jensen-Shannon (JS) divergence of topic term probabilities.
 Due to the collapse of the JS divergence into two dimensions, a certain level of imprecision is expected in the visual representation of the distance between topics.
 See; (Lin 1991).

-We used the “ldatuning” package in R by Nikita Murzintcev, which combines metrics designed to prioritize low topic entropy and high topic diversity.
 For the metrics used, see; Arun 2010; Cao 2009; Deveaud 2014; Griffiths 2004.

 When dates were included as ranges, the earlier year was used.
 If a date was not included, or the uncertainty threshold was too great (e.g. the century was known but the year itself was not), the text was excluded from any temporal analysis, but remained in other models.

-Our topic models were computed using the Gensim wrapper to MALLET, a Java-based machine learning toolkit dedicated to NLP modeling.
-We optimized the total topics in the model according to a balance of metrics provided by the LDATuning package in R.

 Because LDA is a widely-used technique, it is also the most likely source of operability and efficiency gains in the topic modeling space.
 As an example, see the recent GPU implementation of LDA called CuLDA_CGS (Xie et al. 2018).

-We used NLTK Sentence Tokenizer to tokenize sentences for embeddings.
-We trained embeddings models using 250 dimensions, with a skipgram window of 15.
-For all author, location, and decade models, we trained models on any subset greater than two million words in size.
-For our diachronic embeddings visualization, we used procrustes alignment on the word vector for each decade model it appeared in, beginning with the last decade in our archive (1700) and working backward to leverage the richer spatial orientation of a high-vocabulary model.
-This methodology follows that of Hamilton, Leskovec and Juravsky.
+This methodology follows that of Hamilton, Leskovec and Juravsky (Hamilton et al. 2016).